EA3CV/dxspider_info/README.md

     compression.pl            Compression of the previous day's debug files

+    conndisc.pl            Reports connections/disconnections or attempted connections to or from nodes.

     mnodes.pl		  List of connected nodes for use from a mobile app

 					Callsign  R P  Type       Connection Time